Chinese street markets 101

-Why are there so many identical spicy hotpot oil stores?
+Why are there so many identical goddamn spicy hotpot oil stores?

 Stroll through any tourist Chinese street market you’ll see what I mean.

-On my trip I saw 7 street markets between 3 cities; each had one core set of products copy pasted en-masse, like Thneedville townhouses, to the effect of a dozen 百香果 fruit juice carts packed like sardines in Guilin, or hotpot oil vendors in Chongqing, or panda souvenir stalls in Chengdu, or stinky tofu stores in Changsha.
+On my trip I explored 7 street markets across 4 cities; each had one core set of products copy pasted en-masse, like Thneedville townhouses, to the effect of a dozen 百香果 fruit juice carts packed like sardines in Guilin, or hotpot oil vendors in Chongqing, or panda souvenir stalls in Chengdu, or stinky tofu stores in Changsha.

-These markets have been around a long time and clearly reached a specific confusing homogenous equilibrium.
+These markets have been around a long time, so this is clearly some sort of Nash equilibrium, albeit a confusingly homogenous one.
 If every store looks the same and sells the same products, shouldn’t you be incentivized to sell something else to stand out?
 Why compete with them?
 Here are some potential explanations:

 In microeconomics, Hotelling’s Law describes a scenario in which competing sellers are incentivized to minimize differentiation to maximize their share of customers.
 If Vendor A sells a spicy noodle dish and Vendor B sells a sweet one, they split the market.
 If Vendor B moves their flavor profile closer to Vendor A’s (the “median” taste), they keep their original customers and steal some of A’s.
 Eventually, both vendors converge on the exact same “center” product to minimize the risk of losing the mainstream customer.